Longan

-Dimocarpus longan, commonly known as the longan (/ˈlɒŋa:n/) and dragon's eye, is a tropical tree species that produces edible fruit.
+Longan (/ˈlɒŋa:n/; Dimocarpus longan), also called lungan or dragon's eye, is a tropical tree species that produces edible fruit.
 It is one of the better-known tropical members of the soapberry family Sapindaceae, to which the lychee and rambutan also belong.
-The fruit of the longan is similar to that of the lychee, but is less aromatic in taste.
+The fruit of the longan is similar to lychee, but has a milder, and more subtle aroma and sweetness.
+The species is native to Southeast Asia and southern China.
+Today, China, Thailand, and Vietnam are the largest producers of longan fruit, together accounting for approximately 95% of global production.

-The longan (from Vietnamese long nhãn or Cantonese lùhng ngáahn 龍眼, literally 'dragon eye'), is so named because the black seed within the shelled fruit creates the appearance of an eyeball.
-The plant is native to tropical Asia and China.
+Etymology

+The word Longan is derived from 龙眼 (龍眼, lóngyǎn).
+The character 龙 means "dragon" while 眼 means "eye", so together 龙眼 literally means "dragon eye".
+It is named this way as the black seed within the fruit is said to resemble the eyeball of a Loong.
+In Vietnamese, it is often called nhãn, which is a Sino-Vietnamese word derived from the Chinese character 眼 (“eye”), but typically dropping the Loong ("dragon") part in everyday usage.

 Description

 Depending upon climate and soil type the tree may grow to over 100 ft in height, but it typically stands 30–40 ft in height and the crown is round.
 The trunk is 80 cm thick with corky bark.
 The branches are long and thick, typically drooping.

 The leaves are oblong and blunt-tipped, usually 4–8 in long and 2 in wide.
 The leaves are pinnately compounded and alternate.
 There are 6 to 9 pairs of leaflets per leaf and the upper surface is wavy and a dark, glossy-green.

 The longan tree produces light-yellow inflorescences at the end of branches.
 The inflorescence is commonly called a panicle; they can be 4–18 in long, and widely branched.
 The small flowers have 5 to 6 sepals and brownish-yellow petals.
 The flower has a two-lobed pistil and 8 stamen.
 There are three flower types, distributed throughout the panicle; staminate (functionally male), pistillate (functionally female), and hermaphroditic flowers.
 Flowering occurs as a progression.

 The fruit are spherical and about 1 in wide; they hang in drooping clusters.
 The shell is tan, thin, and leathery with tiny hairs; when firm, it can be squeezed (as in the cracking of a sunflower seed) to shell the fruit.
 The flesh is translucent, and the seed is large and black with a circular white spot at the base.
 This gives the illusion of an eye.
 The flesh has a musky, sweet taste, which can be compared to the flavor of lychee fruit.
 The seed is round, hard, and has a lacquered appearance.

 The longan tree is somewhat sensitive to frost.
 While the species prefers temperatures that do not typically fall below 4.5 C, it can withstand brief temperature drops to about -2 C. Longan trees prefer sandy soil with mild levels of acidity and organic matter.
 Longans usually bear fruit slightly later than lychees.